team-chiru/guidelines/README.md

 # Team Chiru Guidelines
 This guide attempts to be used as a centralized configuration for all team chiru project.
-It needs to be used as an easy set-up in order to quickly have an operational workspace for each team chiru project.
-This file is simply a guide of useful recommendations and cannot be used has a strict guide, but be warmed that all these configurations are supposed to be strongly used in all team-chiru's projects.
+It needs to be used as an easy set-up in order to quickly have an operational workspace for each team-chiru's project.
+This file is simply a list of useful recommendations and cannot be used has a strict guide, but be warmed that all these configurations are supposed to be strongly adopted by all team-chiru's projects.

-**Be careful**: this guide must be edited first in the collaborative [Team Chiru Guidelines Draft](https://paper.dropbox.com/doc/Team-Chiru-Guidelines-Draft-YHh8yPhFpgz4b5cRPXlgA) which need to be used as a suggestions board.
+**Be careful**: this guide must be edited first in the collaborative [Team Chiru Guidelines Draft](https://paper.dropbox.com/doc/Team-Chiru-Guidelines-Draft-YHh8yPhFpgz4b5cRPXlgA) which needs to be used as a suggestions board.

 ## Configuration Guide
+The recommended text editor is [Visual Studio Code](https://code.visualstudio.com/) because it is fast and it has all most advanced features for debugging in *javascript*, *typescript* and *rust*.

 ### Editor Configuration
-All basic configuration is described into an [EditorConfig](http://editorconfig.org/) file.
-The recommended text editor is [Visual Studio Code](https://code.visualstudio.com/) because it is fast and it has all most advanced features for debugging in *javascript*, *typescript* and *rust*.

-All files are indented to have the same configuration for all currently used languages:
+All basic configurations are described into an [EditorConfig](http://editorconfig.org/) file.
+Thus, all files are indented to have the same configuration for all currently used languages:

 | Key                      | Value         | Comment             |
 | ------------------------ | ------------- | ------------------- |